Menu

 15 MORE TV Episodes to Use in ELA

 After the popularity of my 2017 post, 15 TV Episodes to Use In ELA, I thought it was time for an update.
 That was 3 years ago, after all!
 Tons of exceptional new shows have come out, I’ve discovered shows that are “new to me,” and gotten reacquainted with some old favorites.
 Using TV episodes in ELA can be more than just a reward (although that’s okay too!).
 Television can be a great way to introduce new concepts or review old topics, in an engaging, bite-sized format.
 Using TV to practice critical writing can be a distance learning asset or as part of a sub-plan.
-I have a TV Episode Review activity up in my TPT store if you’re looking for something like that 🙂 Once you’ve perused my older post, look
+I have a TV Episode Review activity up in my TPT store if you’re looking for something like that 🙂 I also have a new resource (2023) that has 15

 Read More »